Architectural Smells

 Hub-Like Dependency

 When an architectural component has (outgoing and ingoing) dependencies with a large number of other components.
-The component affected by HL , and .

 Drawbacks